What is the Silver State Classic Challenge, Inc.?

 Are there any special requirements for first-time participants?

 First-time SSCC event participants are required to attend a high performance driving school at SPEDVEGAS in Las Vegas on Thursday morning before the NORC and SSCC events.
-Please view our NORC and SSCC Rookies pages for details.
+Please view our

 What speed class or division do you recommend for first-time entrants?